-Wesley Payne was just 12 years old when he learned that good food can bring people together.
-“I started helping my mom with her event catering and saw how people gathered around.”
+Wesley Payne was just twelve years old when he learned that good food can bring people together.
+“I started helping my mom with her event catering and saw how people gathered around.
 That really inspired me to be a professional cook for a living,” Wesley said.

-At 15, Wesley started cooking in restaurants and then worked banquets and events at resorts.
+At 15, Wesley started cooking in restaurants and moved on to worked banquets and events at resorts.
 After high school, he headed to culinary school, graduating from the Cordon Bleu in Orlando.
 “Then it was back to Florida where I worked on Portofino Island,“ he said.
 “I’ve really been lucky to work with some amazing chefs who inspired me to further my career.”

 In search of the next adventure, Wesley made his way to Fort Collins.
 “I grew up in a small town and Fort Collins has some of that small town feel,” he said.
 “Then I started at Ginger and Baker, which is its own small town.”